 A popular route among foreign workers is fly-in to Tel Aviv & fly-out from Amman.

-Because Allenby Bridge ( = King Hussein Bridge) is not an official border, you might need to prepare Jordan visa in advance, depending on your nationality.
+Because Allenby Bridge ( = King Hussein Bridge) is not an official border, you might need to prepare a Jordan visa in advance, depending on your nationality.

-*You can also read about visa here.
+*You can also read about visas here.

 The questions of immigration are the same, but in our opinion, waiting time in the queue at Ben Gurion immigration takes less than crossing a border from Jordan.

 *Crossing the border from Jordan, you might have to wait inside the bus (no bathroom!) or at passport control for hours without notice.

 After arriving at Ben Gurion Airport in Tel Aviv, take a sherut (shared taxi) to Jerusalem.
 There, you can catch the buses to the cities on West Bank.